isaiah-gordon/isaiah-gordon/README.md

 - 👋 Hi, I’m @isaiah-gordon
 - 👀 I’m interested in the world wide web
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Three.JS
 - 💞️ I’m looking to collaborate on cool web apps
 - 📫 You can reach me at isaiah.gordon.developer@gmail.com